-The smartphone on paper comes with great specs and especially the higher Megapixel cameras at the front and back are top bragging points, lets find out how it does in the real life testing.
+Notably, the phone on paper comes with great specs, and especially the higher Megapixel cameras at the front and back are top bragging points, let’s find out how it does in the real-life testing.

 Design and Display

-The Asus Zenfone 4 Selfie Dual Camera phone looks beautiful and a lot premium for the price tag.
-The design and build is impressive and when I opened the box, I was fairly impressed with the first look of this budget mobile.
+For starters, the Asus Zenfone 4 Selfie Dual Camera phone looks beautiful and a lot premium for the price tag.
+The design and build are impressive.
+And when I opened the box, I was fairly impressed with the first look of this budget mobile.

-It does not feel low cost the back panel and buttons are well fitted, no loose fittings.
-The bottom side has 2 speaker grills and the micro-usb port.
-The front home button comes with a fingerprint scanner which works with good accuracy but is not the fastest.
+It does not feel low cost, the back panel and buttons are fitted well, to repeat, no loose fittings.
+The bottom side has 2 speaker grills and the micro-USB port.
+The front home button comes with a fingerprint scanner that works with good accuracy but is not the fastest.

-The rear side has a back panel which comes with a metallic finish and is actually a poly-carbonate material.
-The rear camera design looks very similar to the OnePlus 3T and adds to the look of the device.
+The rear side has a back panel and comes with a metallic finish but is made of polycarbonate material.
+The rear camera design looks very similar to the OnePlus 3T and augments the look of the device.

-On one side we have the power button and the volume rocker which works flawlessly and is very well fitted in the casing.
+On one side we have the power button and the volume rocker that works as intended.

 The device comes with a large 5.5 Inch Display with HD resolution (1280*720).
-Though it is an only HD display and I would have liked a Full HD resolution, this display is better compared to most HD panels and don’t feel to be pixelated when reading text in Chrome browser or watching videos.
+I would have liked a Full HD resolution.
+However, this display is better compared to most other HD panels.
+It doesn’t look pixelated when reading the text or watching videos.

-The display comes with 400 nits of maximum brightness and also has a good color reproduction.
-There is no mention of Corning Gorilla Glass protection but it comes with a 2.5D curved glass.
+Further, the display comes with 400 nits of maximum brightness and also has a good color reproduction.
+However, there is no mention of Corning Gorilla Glass protection, but it comes with a 2.5D curved glass.

-There is an oleophobic coating to prevent fingerprint marks on the display but the back panel is prone to attracting fingerprints.
+Also, there is an oleophobic coating to prevent fingerprint marks on the display, but the back panel is prone to attracting fingerprints.

 UI and Experience – Much Better Compared to Older ZEN UI

-One thing which totally impressed me with this Asus Zenfone 4 Selfie is it’s much better UI compared to all previous iterations.
-The Zen UI 2.0 and earlier versions were least impressive with large text with odd color choices.
+One thing that impressed me most is it’s much better UI compared to all previous iterations.
+Further, the Zen UI 2.0 and earlier versions were least impressive, use to come with large text and odd colors.

-The Zen UI 3.0 improved alot of things but the Zen UI 4.0 is impressive and looks great even compared to most modern interfaces on Android phones.
-I have been a fan of stock Android, Oxygen Os and to some extent the new Samsung UI and I can surely now add the Zen UI to the list.
+Moreover, the Zen UI 3.0 improved many things, but the Zen UI 4.0 is a far major upgrade.
+It looks at par, compared to most modern interfaces on Android phones.
+Anyways, I am a fan of stock Android, Oxygen Os, the new Samsung UI, and now can add the Zen UI to this list.

-But Asus has also done a great job with the UI – a new dialer, new look to SMS APP, changed fonts.
-The quick pull bar, settings menu and mobile manager App, everything is new and more refined.
+To highlight, here are the things that are improved – a new dialer, new SMS APP, changed fonts.
+Even, the quick pull bar, settings menu, and mobile manager App, everything is new and more refined.

-To sum it up – it is very pleasing to the eye and I am usually the type who will find faults with the type face, icon size and even minor details.
-But Asus has done most of it right and much better compared to previous iterations.
+To sum up, it is very pleasing, and I am usually the one, who will find faults with the minor things such as typeface, icon size.
+But Asus has done most of it correctly.

-To make things Better there are a myriad of features like Asus Mobile Manager which can take care of battery optimization and do a clean up and free up ram etc.
+To make things better even there is a myriad of features like Asus Mobile Manager that can take care of battery optimization and even do a clean up to free up ram etc.

-There is gesture support which is again fantastic and comes with features like double tap to wake and sleep and drawing alphabets on the screen to launch apps.
+There is gesture support that is fantastic and comes with features like double tap to wake and sleep.
+Also, you can draw alphabets on the screen to launch apps.

-Page Marker – It allows you to read the webpages at a later time and you can push open them in a non-obtrusive reading mode if the website is offering a bad reading experience.
+Page Marker – It allows you to read the web pages at a later time, and you can even open them in a non-obtrusive reading mode.
+A handy tool, if the website you are reading is offering a bad reading experience.

-Zen Security – You can send your coordinates to someone with a tap using the zen security which is also a very handy security feature.
+Zen Security – You can send your coordinates to someone with just a tap using the zen security, an important security feature.

-Themes – This is a big one as far as the customisation goes, you can download many new themes from the theme store with just one click and apply them with 100% compatibility on the phone without any bugs.
-People who like custom themes will love this.
+Themes – This is a big one as far as the customisation goes, you can download many new themes from the theme-store with just one click.
+And apply them with 100% compatibility on the phone without any bugs.
+Moreover, people who like custom themes will love it.

-And there are many more features like the Audio Wizard, motion gestures etc ..etc.
+Also, there are many more features like the Audio Wizard, motion gestures, etc.

-If you find the stock Android experience plain and boring – the Zen UI 4.0 along with the latest Android Nougat is sure to impress you.
+Besides, if you find the stock Android experience bland and boring, the Zen UI 4.0 along with the latest Android Nougat will surely impress you.
 Good work Asus.

 Gaming and General Performance

-The Asus Zenfone 4 Selfie Dual Camera does not come with the fastest chipset like a Snapdragon 625 or higher but offers a Snapdragon 430 which is clocked at 1.4 GHz.
+The Asus Zenfone 4 Selfie Dual Camera does not come with the fastest chipset like a Snapdragon 625, but offers a Snapdragon 430, clocked at 1.4 GHz.

-There is Adreno 505 GPU, along with 4 GB of Ram.
-There is 64 GB of internal storage and is expandable upto 2 TB using the micro-sd card slot.
+Besides, there is Adreno 505 GPU, along with 4 GB of Ram.
+Also, it has 64 GB of internal storage, expandable upto 2 TB using the micro-sd card.

-In terms of general usage – browsing or scrolling through Facebook or Twitter feed it is fluid but at times there is occasional lag.
-Open too many apps or tabs in the chrome and you can also feel some slowdown.
+Regarding general usage – browsing or scrolling through Facebook or Twitter feed is fluid, but at times there is occasional lag.
+Open too many apps or tabs in the chrome, and you can feel some slowdown.

-I don’t think it is due to the UI which I think is very impressive but due to the processing muscle on this phone.
+I don’t think it is due to the UI that I think is fluid, but due to the processing power on this phone.

-We Tested the Asus Zenfone 4 Selfie Dual Camera on Geekbench as well as Antutu benchmark.
+I tested the Asus Zenfone 4 Selfie Dual Camera on Geekbench, as well as on Antutu benchmark.